joshbegley/nyt-latest/README.md

 **Ilia Malinin posts first statement since Olympics disappointment**\
-`U.S Olympic figure skater Ilia Malinin releases first public statement since shocking men's singles performance in Winter Olympics `\
+`The U.S. star finished eighth in the men's singles in Milan, his first non-first-place finish in two years.`\
 https://nytimes.com/athletic/7050146/2026/02/16/ilia-malinin-2026-olympics-figure-skating-results-statement/

 **NBA Power Rankings post-All-Star Break: A new No. 1 as we head into the second half**\